thupham96/100-python-projects/Day14_HigherLowerGame/README.md

 ### Game Setup:

 - The program provides data for multiple famous individuals, each with their social media follower counts.
-- It displays the name, profession, and description of two individuals (Person A and Person B).
+- It displays the name, profession, and country of origin of two individuals (Person A and Person B).
-- Your task is to determine if Person B has a higher or lower follower count compared to Person A.
+- Your task is to determine if Person A has a higher or lower follower count compared to Person B.

 ### Gameplay: